aitorcas23/astro-i18n-route-gen/package/README.md

 }
 ```
 The object start with the file and folder names.
-This then have inside an optional children key, in the case of a folder, and an optional key for each locale with the translated name.
+This objects have an optional key for each locale in the project besides the default locale.
+If a locale is not included the existing file name will be used for the localized file name.
+In the case of a folder, there is an optional `children` key.
 The children has the contents of the folder inside repeating the same structure.

-If a file or folder is not included it will not be translated.
+If a file or folder is not included in the routes it will not be localized.
 This is useful in the case of the `404.astro` file.

 This lets us with this **example configuration**: